JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

 Spliit offers a robust solution for managing shared expenses and simplifies the process for users.

-Its an fantastic project to have a look to.
+> Spliit an fantastic project to have a look to.

 In my opinion its *just missing* the possibility to add different currencies.